 Fenty Beauty is singer Rihanna’s beauty line, which launched in 2017 with an industry-changing range of inclusive foundation shades.
-There’s been a ton of hype around what skincare products Rihanna would launch on July 31st this year – and now I’m finally allowed to talk about the Fenty Skin products I’ve been trying for the last few weeks.
+There’s been a ton of hype around what skincare products Rihanna would launch on July 31st this year in the US – and now I’m finally allowed to talk about the Fenty Skin products I’ve been trying for the last few weeks.

 There are three products in the first batch of Skin Start’rs from Fenty Skin: cleanser, toner and SPF 30 moisturiser.